n0mjs710/HBlink4/dashboard/README.md

 - **Real-time Updates**: WebSocket-based live updates every second (no page refreshes required)
 - **Repeater Monitoring**: See all connected repeaters with their configurations and connection health
 - **Active Streams**: Monitor ongoing DMR transmissions in real-time with duration counters
-- **Last Heard Tracking**: View the 10 most recent users with talker alias display
+- **Last Heard Tracking**: View the 10 most recent users with alias display
   - 10-minute user cache with configurable timeout
   - View full cache (up to 50 users) in modal dialog
   - Shows radio ID, callsign/alias, repeater, slot, talkgroup, and time